vipular/narottam.github.io/README.md

 ## Project no. IMP/2019/000443

 --- screenshots pics ---

-Learn music remotely via a smart Android app.
-We are currently offering only Violin courses.
+- Learn music remotely via a smart Android app.
+- Research on scientific and scalable way of teaching music

 # Courses
 ## Violin